colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 The minimum level for WCAG AAA is 7:1 and the reason for that is;

-<blockquote cite="WCAG">&hellip;because it compensated for the loss in cotnrast sensitivity usually experienced by users with vision loss equivlent to approximately 20/80 vision.
+<blockquote cite="WCAG">&hellip;because it compensated for the loss in contrast sensitivity usually experienced by users with vision loss equivalent to approximately 20/80 vision.
 People with more than this degree of vision loss usually use assistive technologies to access their content (and the assistive technologies usually have contrast enhancing, as well as magnification capability built into them).</blockquote>

 These calculations are made for the size of body text and a relaxed contrast ratio is provided for larger text, such as headings or any other text which is larger than the body copy.
 Remember to make link text stand out and underlined as well!

 While these are the minimum and suggested ratios for each level (AA &amp; AAA), interface components do not have the same contrast ratios.
 While text is 4.5:1 in WCAG AA, interface components are 3:1.

-Text requires a higher contrast because people are trying to reead it.
+Text requires a higher contrast because people are trying to read it.
 Interface components do not and therefore have a lower standard.
 You can still do your best to get as close as you can to WCAG guidelines when it comes to using an accessibility checker like WAVE, WebAIM, or the Deque Accessibility Checker but having some things AAA compliant and some AA is quite alright, just as long as everything passes you're being an a11y!

 #### Forms